History of children in the military: Vietnam

-During the Vietnam War (1955-1975), both North and South Vietnam employed children in a number of combat and non-combat roles.
+During the Vietnam War (1955–1975), both North and South Vietnam employed children in a number of combat and non-combat roles.

 Europe

-Chechnya/Russia
+Yugoslavia

+It is estimated that between 3,000 and 4,000 children participated in the hostilities of the Bosnian war.

+Chechnya and Russia

 During the First Chechen War, Chechen separatist forces included a large number of boys and girls, some as young as 11.
 According to the UN: "Child soldiers in Chechnya were reportedly assigned the same tasks as adult combatants, and served on the front lines soon after joining the armed forces."
 In 2004 under-18s were still believed to be involved in a range of armed groups in the war against Russia; some allegedly took part in suicide bombings.

 United Kingdom

-In the 20th century, the Royal Navy commonly recruited boy seamen aged from 15 up for active service; boys aged 13 or 14 were recruited for other duties.
+In the early 20th century, the Royal Navy commonly recruited boy seamen aged from 15 up for active service; boys aged 13 or 14 were recruited for other duties.

 Children aged 17 were sent to the Falklands War in 1982 (where three were killed) and the Gulf War in 1990–91 (where two were killed).
 17-year-olds were also deployed as NATO peacekeepers in the former Yugoslavia during the 1990s.
 Having initially resisted international negotiations to prevent the deployment of children, the UK agreed to deploy adults only when it signed the Optional Protocol on the Involvement of Children in Armed Conflict in 2000, but remained committed to recruiting and training children from age 16.
 Between 2003 and 2010, 22 personnel aged 17 were sent to Afghanistan and Iraq, reportedly in error.

 During the Troubles in Northern Ireland (c.
 1960s to 1998) it was common for paramilitary groups to recruit and use children, including as combatants.
-Five children in Republican paramilitary groups, seven in Loyalist paramilitary groups, and five in the British armed forces, died during the conflict.
+Five children in Republican paramilitary groups, seven in Loyalist paramilitary groups, and five in the British armed forces died during the conflict.